Cognigy/Documentation/docs/en/docs/voicegateway/references/verbs-hooks/listen.md

 Alternatively, a `wave` file format can be supplied by using type `wav` (or `wave`), and in this case, no `sampleRate` property is needed.
 In all cases, the audio must be base64 encoded when sent over the socket.

-If multiple `playAudio` commands are sent before the first has finished playing, they will be queued and played in order.
-You may have up to 10 queued `playAudio` commands at any time.
+If multiple `playAudio` verbs are sent before the first has finished playing, they will be queued and played in order.
+You may have up to 10 queued `playAudio` verbs at any time.

-Once a `playAudio` command has finished playing out the audio, a `playDone` JSON text frame will be sent over the WebSocket connection for confirmation.
+Once a `playAudio` verb has finished playing out the audio, a `playDone` JSON text frame will be sent over the WebSocket connection for confirmation.

 ```json
 {